RolfBly/gv2ax/readme.md

 - redo intro video, as 'portret' is a bad object name
 - add video for various ways of using the service in Adlib
+- research possible workarounds (using adapl) for issues.

+## wo2ax.py - WO2-thesaurus to Adlib XML

+Wo2ax lets you use the WO2-thesaurus maintained by Nederlands Instituut voor Oorlogsdocumentatie (NIOD) as a built-in authority file in Adlib collection management software.
+WO2 stands for WereldOorlog 2, World War 2.
+NIOD is Dutch Institute for War Documentation, part of the Royal Dutch Academy of Sciences.

+Like `gv2ax.py`, `wo2ax.py` is a module for `service_adlibug.py.

+For more information, see templates/wo2_content_nl.html (Dutch).

 ### License